For the past 39 years, the Lupus and Allied Diseases

 Northern New York has been providing education, support, and

-outreach services for people with lupus and their loved ones,
+outreach services for people with lupus and allied diseases and

 and promoting programs of public awareness, advocacy & research.

-lupus.
-We realize that lupus does not just affect an individual; lupus
+your condition.
+We realize that these diseases do not just affect an

 News & Events